 - “The Family Tree Guide to DNA Testing and Genetic Genealogy” by Blaine T. Bettinger.
 Available from Amazon in both book and Kindle formats.
 Very good introduction to basics of DNA for genealogy, selecting a DNA test, and analyzing and applying test results.

 - “Genetic Genealogy in Practice” by Blaine T. Bettinger and Debbie Parker Wayne.
-Available from National Genealogical Society store in paperback format (NGS members receive a discount) and from Amazon in Kindle format.
+Available from National Genealogical Society store (NGS members receive a discount) and from Amazon.
 Detailed descriptions of use of DNA analysis in family research; includes exercises with answers.
 Explains how to apply the rules of the Genealogical Proof Standard (GPS) to genealogical research using DNA.

 - “Swabbed & Found: An Adopted Man’s DNA Journey to Discover his Family Tree” by Frank Billingsley.
-Available form Amazon starting October 1.
-Promises to be a description of the DNA discovery process as well the tale of the author’s search for his biological family.
-Houston residents will recognize Frank Billingsley as the long-time KPRC weatherman.
+Available from Amazon and Barnes & Noble.
+The story of an adoptee’s search for his biological parents using DNA and other genealogical evidence.
+Good review in the Houston Chronicle.
+Houston-area residents will recognize Frank Billingsley as the long-time KPRC weatherman.

 - The International Society of Genetic Genealogists (ISOGG) Wiki – Comprehensive collection of articles on all aspect of genetic genealogy from basics to advanced analysis.

 - Kitty Cooper’s Blog – Explanations and case studies demonstrating the use of DNA testing for genealogical research

 - Deb’s Delvings in Genealogy – Debbie Wayne Parker’s blog on DNA analysis and other topics in genealogy.

 - Your Genetic Genealogist – CeCe Moore’s articles on DNA testing